-Pulmonary Fibrosis Overview
+Overview of Pulmonary Fibrosis

 Pulmonary Fibrosis occurs when the lung tissues become scarred and damaged.
 When this tissue becomes tough and thick, it is very difficult to breathe.
 Breathing will become more difficult as symptoms progress.
-This lung damage cannot be repaired and is usually caused from another health condition that may not be evident.
+This lung damage cannot be repaired and is usually caused by another health condition that may not be evident.

 Pulmonary Fibrosis Symptoms

 The severity of symptoms will vary between each different person, depending on overall health, age, and various other factors.
-Some people will have symptoms occur slowly over time, while other may experience symptoms very quickly.
+Some people will have symptoms that occur slowly over time, while others may experience symptoms very quickly.
 Most symptoms include: shortness of breath, weight loss, fatigue, dry cough, clubbing of fingers and toes, and aching muscle and joints.

-In some cases, people will experience acute exacerbation, which will last for several days or even weeks.
+In some cases, people will experience an acute exacerbation, which will last for several days or even weeks.
 These patients will likely be placed on a mechanical ventilator.

 Pulmonary Fibrosis Causes